convisoappsec/conviso-docs/docs/onpremises/installation.md

 docker-compose pull
 ```
 ## Environment Variables
-When the download is finished, we have to set up some environment variables, in order to make AppSec Flow to run:
+When the download is finished, we have to set up some environment variables, in order to make Conviso Platform to run:

 ```sh
 KEY="$(docker run docker.convisoappsec.com/flow-app:2 bundle exec rake secret)"